Skip to main content

 Proxy Checkers

-This section displays statistics on the operation of all proxy checkers.
-Each proxy checker - is a continuously running module (if enabled) that checks proxies and thus maintains an up-to-date list of live proxies.
+This section displays the performance statistics of all proxy checkers.
+Each proxy checker is a continuously running module (if enabled) that checks proxies and thus maintains an up-to-date list of alive proxies.

-You can add an unlimited number of proxy checkers and select one or more of them for each task or even for each scraper within a task.
-This allows you to use one set of proxies for a Google scraper, for example, and completely different ones for a Yandex scraper within the same task.
+You can add an unlimited number of proxy checkers and select one or more of them for each task or even each parser within a task.
+This allows using one set of proxies for parsing Google and completely different ones for Yandex within a single task.

 Overview of Proxy Checker

-The total number of live proxies and the number of running (active) proxy checkers are displayed at the top.
-The button for adding a new proxy checker is in the top right.
-More details about the procedure for adding proxy checkers are described in the section Proxy setup.
+The total number of alive proxies and the number of launched (running) proxy checkers are displayed at the top.
+The button to add a new proxy checker is located at the top right.
+More details on the procedure for adding proxy checkers are described in the Proxy settings section.

-Below is a list of all existing proxy checkers in the form of cards with information about each proxy checker.
-The following information is displayed on each card:
+Below is a list of all existing proxy checkers in the form of cards with information about each one.
+Each card displays the following information:

-• Working directory - folder with files of the proxy checker in aparser/files/proxy
+• Working path - folder with files of the proxy checker in aparser/files/proxy

 • Update time - the time of the last check of the loaded proxy list